mbealewales/amortisation/ROADMAP.md

 The maths basically uses doubles, and a not-great double->formatted String->double to fix to 2 decimal places.
 Probably better to use a `BigDecimal` etc.

-### Installment calculation error

-Because of the rounding up/down of pence, the final installment could in practice take the final payment over the 'total due' - this should form part of the installment calculation.

 ### Document the Rest API